 Kendall E. Atkinson, Professor Emeritus

-(I am done grading papers, tests, etc.!)
+(I am done grading papers and tests, sitting on committees, etc.!)

 Iowa City, Iowa 52242

 secretary: (319) 335-0714